okteto/samples/movies/README.md

 $ okteto login
 ```

-This will give you an Okteto Space, where you can create Okteto Environments to code and collaborate.
+This command will give you an Okteto Space, where you can create Okteto Environments to code and collaborate.

 ## Step 3: Create your Okteto Environments